Essentially Ellington High School Jazz Band Competition and Festival: Finalists

-Several high school bands from the Seattle area have participated including repeat finalists: Roosevelt; Garfield; Shorewood; Mount Si; Edmonds-Woodway; Mountlake Terrace; Newport and Ballard high schools.
+Several high school bands from the Seattle area have participated including repeat finalists: Roosevelt; Garfield; Bothell; Shorewood; Mount Si; Edmonds-Woodway; Mountlake Terrace; Newport and Ballard high schools.
 In 2008, five of the fifteen bands to compete were from the greater Seattle area.
 Acknowledging the region's dominance at the competition, Marsalis, tongue only half in cheek, challenged the remaining schools/regions, "to do something about Seattle and Washington."

+An asterisk (*) indicates a band was chosen as the winner of the community ensemble showcase, but did not directly compete in the festival.